England Football Online

 European Championship Final Tournaments

-Jordan Pickford played every minute of the 2020 Tournament.
-Those who played in all seven matches, but were substituted at some point were Declan Rice, John Stones, Harry Kane, Raheem Sterling and Kalvin Phillips
+Jordan Pickford played every minute of the seven matches in the 2020 Tournament.
+Those who played in all seven matches, but were substituted at some point were Declan Rice, John Stones, Harry Kane, Raheem Sterling and Kalvin Phillips.

-Harry Kane, 11, after he played in all four of the 2016 Tournament matches, then all seven of the 2020 Tournament.
+Harry Kane, 18, after he played in all four of the 2016 Tournament matches, then all seven each of the 2020 and 2024 Tournaments.

 Most appearances as captain:

-Harry Kane appeared as captain in seven European Championship final tournament matches, all in 2020 at Wembley/Rome.
+Harry Kane appeared as captain in fourteen European Championship final tournament matches, in 2020 at Wembley/Rome, and 2024 in Germany.

 Breaking the previous record held by Tony Adams, when he appeared as captain in five European Championship final tournament matches, all in 1996 in England.